Have questions? We're here.

 Option 1 – Morning experience: Dublin Walking Tour

-Option 2 – Morning experience: Glasnevin Cemetery Tour
+Option 2 – Morning experience: The Dead Center of Dublin

-Option 3 – Morning experience: Kilmainham Gaol Tour
+Option 3 – Morning experience: The Lock Up – Kilmainham Gaol

 Day 3: Belfast, Northern Ireland, UK | Embark

-Today, travel north to Belfast, with a significant stop in County Down to pay homage to Ireland’s most iconic patron, St Patrick.
+Today, you journey north to Belfast, with a significant stop in County Down, to pay homage to Ireland's most iconic patron, St Patrick.
 Originally hailing from Wales, St Patrick was a teenager when he was captured and brought to Ireland as a slave.
-Known as the ‘Apostle of Ireland’, he is credited with bringing Christianity to Ireland and is a central figure in Irish heritage.
-The journey includes a brief stop at the site reputed to be St Patrick’s final resting place.
-Here, alongside the remains of two other revered saints, St Brigid and St Columba, pause to reflect on their enduring legacies.
-This sacred site not only honors the memory of St Patrick, but also celebrates the profound spiritual heritage that he, along with St Brigid and St Columba, bestowed upon Ireland.
+Known as the 'Apostle of Ireland,' he is credited with bringing Christianity to Ireland and is a central figure in Irish heritage.
+Your journey includes a brief stop at the site reputed to be St Patrick's final resting place.
+Here, alongside the remains of two other revered saints, St Brigid and St Columba, you pause to reflect on their enduring legacies.
+This sacred site not only honors the memory of St Patrick but also celebrates the profound spiritual heritage that he, along with St Brigid and St Columba, bestowed upon Ireland.

-Your day in Belfast is filled with stories of the workers who toiled for 14 hours a day to build the world’s most glamorous ship, the Titanic, the employment it created, and the race to finish her.
+Your day in Belfast is filled with stories of the workers who toiled for 14 hours a day to build the world's most glamorous ship, the Titanic, the employment it created, and the race to finish her.
 Had they taken their time, would things have been different for the Titanic?
-Located on the site where the ship was built, the dockyard’s Titanic Experience may answer a few of your questions.
-From the dockyards, your tour skips ahead to the days of ‘The Troubles’ as you are guided through Unionist and Nationalist neighborhoods.
-The occasional security gate is a reminder that the island is still contested, but nowadays the city is split into seven virtual quarters, or cultural zones; Cathedral Quarter, Titanic Quarter, the Gaeltacht Quarter, Smithfield Market and Library Quarter, Linen Quarter, Market Quarter and Queen's Quarter. rather than walled ones.
-Take a peek at Belfast’s ‘quarters’ before you board the Douglas Mawson.
+Located on the site where the ship was built, the dockyard's Titanic Experience may answer a few of your questions.
+From the dockyards, your tour skips ahead to the days of 'The Troubles' as you are guided through Unionist and Nationalist neighborhoods.
+The occasional security gate is a reminder that the island is still contested.
+Still, nowadays, the city is split into seven virtual quarters or cultural zones: the Cathedral Quarter, the Titanic Quarter, the Gaeltacht Quarter, the Smithfield Market and Library Quarter, the Linen Quarter, the Market Quarter, and Queen's Quarter rather than walled ones.
+You peek at Belfast's 'quarters' before you board the Douglas Mawson.

-Once on board, meet the team and crew and enjoy a Welcome Dinner as the cruise sets sail west along Northern Ireland’s rugged coastline.
+Once on board, meet your team and crew and enjoy a Welcome Dinner as you sail west along Northern Ireland's rugged coastline.

 Day 4: Londonberry-Derry, Northern Ireland

-The overnight sailing takes you to Northern Ireland, and the fascinating city of Londonderry~Derry.
-Simply known as Derry to the Nationalist (Catholic) population but still referred to as Londonderry by the Unionist (Protestant) population, this ‘border’ town has seen it all.
-The sectarian ‘Troubles’ of this predominantly Nationalist city may have blemished its reputation, but in recent years these tensions have eased, and although some suburbs retain their sense of division, strolling the streets is safe and the general population is happy to share stories of their stormy past and ambitious future.
-Come alongside on the river Foyle, the now open, natural border between the United Kingdom and the Republic of Ireland.
+Your overnight sailing takes you to Northern Ireland and the fascinating city of Londonderry~Derry.
+Known as Derry to the Nationalist (Catholic) population but still referred to as Londonderry by the Unionist (Protestant) population, this ‘border’ town has seen it all.
+The sectarian ‘Troubles’ of this predominantly Nationalist city may have blemished its reputation.
+Still, these tensions have eased in recent years.
+Although some suburbs retain their sense of division, strolling the streets is safe, and the general population is happy to share stories of their stormy past and ambitious future.
+You come alongside the river Foyle, the now open, natural border between the United Kingdom and the Republic of Ireland.

-Personalise your exploration with the included ‘Your Choice’ experiences.
+Personalize your exploration with your included ‘Your Choice’ experiences.

 Option 1 – Half-day experience: Londonderry~Derry – Past, Present, Future